One of the best ways to save energy and money in your home is by heating and cooling your home with a heat pump.

 They can be installed in new or existing homes with no fossil fuels, propane gas tanks, and no danger of carbon monoxide.
 Installing a heat pump instead of an air-conditioner provides both heating and cooling options that can enhance comfort, reduce costs, and provide a long-term heating and cooling solution.

-ENERGY STAR Certified Air Source & Hybrid Air Source Heat Pumps - $225/ton
+ENERGY STAR Certified Air Source, Hybrid, Mini Split Air Source Heat Pumps - $275/ton

 An air-source heat pump transfers heat between your house and the outside air.
 They use a system of coils to evaporate and condense a refrigerant with the help of a compressor.
 During the summer, the heat pump functions as an air conditioner.
 During the winter, it runs in reverse and provides heat.